srid99/einthusan-dl/README.md

 ### Install any missing dependencies.

-Make sure you have installed and/or updated all of your dependencies according to the `requirements.txt` file as described above.
+Make sure you have installed and/or updated all of your dependencies according to the `requirements.txt` file.

 You can use [`pip`][2] to install the dependencies.
 To do so you have to install [`pip`][2], as in it is the current [preferred method][3].